The practice lost some leading names but gained its second investment treaty case

-Established in 1981, this 230-plus lawyer firm was one of the first in Korea to use a Western-style partnership system.
+Dating from 1981, this 230-plus lawyer firm was one of the first in Korea to use a Western-style partnership system.
 Its experience in international arbitration doesn’t go back quite that far, but it still has more than many other practices in that market.
-Its arbitration practice developed with the firm’s entry into China in the early 2000s – it has offices in Beijing and Shanghai.
+Its arbitration practice developed with firm’s entry into China – it has offices in Beijing and Shanghai.

-While Shin & Kim is not spoken of in the same breath as market leaders Bae Kim & Lee and Kim & Chang, it has a pipeline of good work.
+While Shin & Kim is not yet spoken of in the same breath as market leaders Bae Kim & Lee and Kim & Chang, it has a pipeline of good work, and more ringcraft by the day.

 Who uses it?

-A lot of its work has a Korean connection.
-It’s been associated with such names as Samsung, Hanwha, Daewoo, Korea Development Bank, Kookmin Bank, Woori Bank and MBK Partners (Korea’s largest private equity fund).
+A lot of its work has some Korean connection.
+It’s been associated with such names as Samsung, Hanwha, Daewoo, Korea Development Bank, Kookmin Bank and Woori Bank.

-The firm’s Latin American capability has produced new instructions from that region, including one from a Brazilian heavy machinery company in a dispute with a Korean joint venture party.
+The firm’s Latin American capability has produced a number of instructions from that region, for example, from a Brazilian heavy machinery company in a dispute with a Korean joint venture party.

-The firm says it prides itself on outcomes that, while favourable, also allow for the resumption of a business relationship – in other words, settlements, which are not that common in Korea.
+The firm has told us that it prides itself on outcomes that, while favourable, also allow for the resumption of a business relationship –in other words, settlements.
+That’s not such a common approach in Korea, where scorched-earth scenarios tend to be the norm.

-Sometimes, though, cases do go the full distance and provide strong results.
-Shin & Kim won costs while defending a UK company against a claim by a Korean satellite firm.
+Sometimes, though, cases do go the full distance, and provide strong results.
+A year or two back, Shin & Kim won costs while defending a UK company against a claim by a Korean satellite firm.
 It has also successfully defended Korea’s largest bank in a documentary credit dispute brought by an aeroplane manufacturer under ICC DOCDEX rules.

-Another client in an ICC case says: “We were very happy and satisfied with [the lawyers’] attention and efforts and the result.”
+A client the firm represented in a Korean ICC dispute says, “We were very happy and satisfied with [the lawyers] attention and efforts and the result.”